Scissor-tailed Flycatchers are spectacular and widespread along the Upper Texas Coast. Photo: Stéphane Moniotte

 This tour can be taken in conjunction with Texas: Edwards Plateau and Big Bend

 Day 1: The tour begins this evening with a 6 pm meeting at our hotel near George Bush Intercontinental Airport, Houston.
 Night in Houston.

-Days 3-6: After searching for Bachman’s Sparrows early this morning and perhaps more searching for warblers, we’ll leave Jasper for Winnie, our base for explorations of the Upper Texas and Louisiana coasts.
+Days 3-6: After searching for Bachman’s Sparrows in Angelina National Forest early this morning and perhaps more searching for warblers, we’ll leave the Jasper area for Winnie, our base for explorations of the Upper Texas and Louisiana coasts.
 These days will be varied and, we hope, spectacular.
 The central focus will be Sabine Woods and High Island, celebrated landbird migrant traps but ones that require special weather to produce a major fall-out of birds.
 If we’re lucky, cuckoos, thrushes, vireos, warblers of 25 or more species, tanagers, buntings, and orioles will fill these small woods and provide a memorable birdwatching experience.

 Day 7: After a final full day in the field on the Upper Texas Coast, we’ll return to Houston via the Trinity River bottoms where we sometimes find a Swallow-tailed Kite.
 Night in Houston.

 Day 8: The tour concludes this morning in Houston.

 Note: There will be an optional Day 8 early morning birding in Jones State Forest, a short distance north of Houston Intercontinental Airport.
 Red-cockaded Woodpeckers have for years been almost assured here and this will be our back-up in case we missed them in the Angelina National Forest.
 Red-headed Woodpeckers are usually present here along with a variety of woodland species.
 We’ve even encountered territorial, and likely breeding, Sharp-shinned Hawks on multiple occasions.